 Given that this event will be in its fifth year, organizers have modified the event for participant safety after each year, further refining safety measures such that Eagle Up has become the premier event of its kind in North America.
 The race is Certified and Sanctioned by USA Track and Field and carries $3 million in liability insurance against any and all mishaps not covered by the participant waiver.

 Tent and RV camping is permitted at Eagle Up Ultra.
 In fact, it is the only form of lodging available in the area.
-Therefore, all tent sites will be pre-marked at a minimum of 6-feet between spaces. (see diagram).
+Therefore, all tent sites will be pre-marked.
 RV parking is permitted in the St. Helena Heritage Park parking lot and on the perimeter.
-RV’s must be completely self-contained and limited to no more than six individuals in any RV or camper.
+RV’s must be completely self-contained and limited to no more than ten individuals in any RV or camper.
 Campers begin arriving the Friday prior to the event, which makes spacing them much easier since there is not a huge rush of people arriving all at once.
 All accommodation safety measures will be in place prior to the first arrivals.

 Portable restrooms will be placed throughout the park area.
 Restrooms will be attended hourly and sanitized with Vital Oxide Electrostatic Sprayers, which kills any contagions by adhering to surfaces on all sides.
 All portable restrooms will contain hand sanitizer dispensers, which will be checked on an hourly basis.
 In addition, restrooms will be serviced by United Rentals during the event to maintain general cleanliness.
 Race staff will check the conditions of the restrooms and close any units that are deemed unsafe.